The thick-thin decomposition and the bilipschitz classification of normal surface singularities

 where $\nu$ and $\nu'$ are nodes at the ends of the string $\sigma$, ordered so that $q_\nu<q_{\nu'}$.
 For a non-thick piece $M_\nu^{(\epsilon)}$ the leaves are fibers of a fibration $M_\nu^{(\epsilon)} \to S^1$.
 In this case let $\phi_\nu\colon F_\nu\to F_\nu$ be the monodromy map of this fibration and define Finally, for each node $\nu$ of $\Gamma$ such that $q_\nu=1$ (i.e., $M_\nu^{(\epsilon)}$ is thick) we define

-We can glue together the pieces $\model M_\nu$ and $\model A_\sigma$ according to the topology of the decomposition $X^{(\epsilon)}=\bigcup_{\nu} M_\nu^{(\epsilon)} \cup \bigcup _{\sigma } A_\sigma^{(\epsilon)}$, arranging, as described above, that the gluing is by isometries of the cone-boundaries.
+We can glue together the pieces $\widehat M_\nu$ and $\widehat A_\sigma$ according to the topology of the decomposition $X^{(\epsilon)}=\bigcup_{\nu} M_\nu^{(\epsilon)} \cup \bigcup _{\sigma } A_\sigma^{(\epsilon)}$, arranging, as described above, that the gluing is by isometries of the cone-boundaries.
 We can also make sure that the foliations match to give the foliations of the thin zones (item \eqref{it:1.9.2} of Theorem \ref{th:classification}).
 We obtain a semi-algebraic set

-The next two sections prove that $(\tilde X,0)\cong (X,0)$ (bilipschitz equivalence) while determining the $q_\nu$'s of item \eqref{it:1.9.3} of Theorem \ref{th:classification} in the process.
+The next two sections prove that $(\widehat{X},0)$ is bilipschitz equivalent to $(X,0)$ while determining the $q_\nu$'s of item \eqref{it:1.9.3} of Theorem \ref{th:classification} in the process.
 The proof of the theorem will then be completed in the following Section \ref{sec:invariance} by showing that the data of Theorem \ref{th:classification} are bilipschitz invariants of $(X,0)$.